the-technat/dotfiles/README.md

 ssh-add --apple-use-keychain ~/.ssh/id_gh
 ```

-This will store the passphrase for `id_gh` in your iCloud Keychain.
+This will store the passphrase for `id_gh` in your keychain.
 Note: the ssh key itself is still required to be on disk.